 -Read records, observe and assess students, consult with other generalists, specialists, and parents or other caregivers; review individual education plans (IEPs) and the recommendations of supporting agencies to determine the capabilities, limitations, and needs of each student in the areas assigned to the teacher; utilize this information to prepare goals, objectives and lessons based on program approved curriculum or other appropriate resources to meet the students' needs.

--Produce or secure Braille, enlarged print, auditory or tactile material or compensatory devices needed to help the student arrive at appropriate goals.
+-Prepare and provide instruction through oral presentations, discussions, demonstrations, hand-on activities, modeling, and direct experiences such as engagement in hands-on instruction with various mobility devices and listen for oncoming traffic; produce or secure Braille, enlarged print, aural or tactual material or compensatory devices needed to help the student arrive at appropriate goals.

 -Using objective criteria, assess student progress through evaluation of tasks and assignments and report each quarter or according to IFSP, IEP or 504 requirements on student progress in meeting individual objectives; prepare other reports and meet the program deadlines for submission of completed reports.